E. Ross Adair Federal Building and United States Courthouse: Building history

 Fort Wayne historically served as a transportation and communication center located at the confluence of the St. Marys and St. Joseph rivers, which meet to form the Maumee River.
 In the 1840s, the Wabash and Erie Canal opened in Fort Wayne, and the town became a bustling business center.
 The population continued to increase when the arrival of the railroad boosted industrial growth.
 By the 1920s, Fort Wayne was an important city in the Midwest and consequently required federal services.
 Officials planned for a post office, federal office building, and federal courthouse.
 In 1928, Congress authorized funds for the acquisition of a site through the Public Buildings Act of 1926, which appropriated resources for federal buildings throughout the United States.
 Congress earmarked additional funds for construction through the same legislation.
 Federal officials retained private architects Guy Mahurin, who was from Fort Wayne, and Benjamin Morris, a New Yorker.
 The building was designed under the auspices of James A. Wetmore, acting supervising architect of the U.S. Treasury Department.

 Excavation for the new building was completed in 1931.
 Many contracting firms submitted construction bids.
 Fortunately, the bids were lower than federal officials anticipated, which allowed impressive design features such as the entry plaza and marble floors to be incorporated into the project budget.
 Ralph Sollitt and Sons of South Bend, Indiana, constructed the building.

 The building has a structural system of reinforced concrete and was one of the first large federal buildings to use this method rather than a steel frame.
 The reinforced concrete technique saved $30,000.
 Construction was completed in 1932, with an opening ceremony held on October 29 of that year.

 In 2000, the building was named to honor E. Ross Adair, a Republican congressman from Indiana's Fourth District.
-Adair, who was born in Fort Wayne in 1907 and died there in 1983, served in the U.S. Army during World War II and was ambassador to Ethiopia from 1971-1974.
+Adair, who was born in Fort Wayne in 1907 and died there in 1983, served in the U.S. Army during World War II and was ambassador to Ethiopia from 1971 to 1974.
 He was in private legal practice at the time of his death.

 The post office vacated the building in 1987.
 Currently, it houses the U.S. District Court, U.S. Bankruptcy Court, and other federal offices.
 The building was listed in the National Register of Historic Places in 2006 as U.S. Post Office and Courthouse.